cambiotraining/bacterial-genomics/materials/37-plasmids.md

 ### Pling results

-Now that `Pling` has run we can look at the results.
+Now that Pling has run we can look at the results.
-The file we'll have a look at is `index.html` which can be found in the `communities` directory in `results/mobsuite/course/results/pling/output/dcj_thresh_4_graph/visualisations/`.
-Go to the File Explorer application <i class="fa-solid fa-folder"></i>, navigate to `results/mobsuite/course/results/pling/output/dcj_thresh_4_graph/visualisations/communities/` and double click on `index.html`.
+The file we'll have a look at is `index.html`: go to the File Explorer application <i class="fa-solid fa-folder"></i>, navigate to `results/pling/output/dcj_thresh_4_graph/visualisations/communities/` and double click on `index.html`.
 This will open the file in your web browser:

 ![](images/pling_index.png)